jlong5795/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    ReactJS is a library that tries to simplify app development by managing encapsulated components that can be reused and debugged independently.
+It also manages state of data making it easier to manage and pass data to different components.

 - [ ] What does it mean to _think_ in react?

+    "Thinking in react" means to think about the parts of your app as you structure it's components.
+This helps to build a hierarchy that is logical based on the goal and breaks independent actions down into smaller pieces that are easier to handle.

 - [ ] Describe state.

+    State represents the data parts of the application that can change.
+For example, effective booleans that can be toggled, or API call responses.

 - [ ] Describe props.

+    Props are the "properties" of the state that you pass around.
+For example, a state that contains a collection of novels might have props that include titles and authors.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are the "other things" that a function does outside of its scope.
+Changing state can have a "cascade" effect causing other elements to re-render etc. We can use useEffect() to have the side effect "wait" until a certain condition is met to trigger allowing us to sync those effects.

 ## Project Set Up